tailcallhq/tailcallhq.github.io/docs/cli.md

 ## init

-The `init` command bootstraps a new TailCall project.
+The `init` command bootstraps a new Tailcall project.
 It creates the necessary GraphQL schema files in the provided file path.

 ```bash
 tailcall init <file_path>